Catskill Mountain Railroad: Hurricane Irene

 On August 28, 2011, CMRR was devastated by flooding as a result of Hurricane Irene.
 Flood waters inundated the yard at Phoenicia, scouring the right of way and threatening the depot.
 A significant washout occurred at Campground Curve, similar to the one in 1987.
 All operating equipment had been moved to safe ground at Mt.
 Tremper, east of Campground Curve.
 Additional damage had been incurred where damage from a previous washout was already underway.
 In the non-operating segment east of Cold Brook station, the most significant damage was the loss of three of the four spans of Boiceville Trestle (Bridge C30) to rising flood waters.
 There was no significant damage to the restored tracks in the Kingston area.

 The CMRR resumed operations on September 10, 2011, on a shortened length of track near Mount Tremper.
 The washout at Campground Curve was repaired in late 2011, except for reinstallation of track.
 Operations west of Mt.
 Tremper commenced on August 5, 2012.
 In November 2012, the County informed the CMRR that several repair projects had been approved by FEMA.
 Seven projects, including restoration of the Boiceville Trestle, were approved for $2.3 million.
 However, the County informed CMRR that it would not begin the projects unless CMRR agreed to terminate its lease from Kingston to the Ashokan Reservoir.

 On August 3, 2013, the CMRR started reconstruction work of track on Campground Curve as part of returning to Phoenicia.
 This was done assuming that the county would not initiate a FEMA-funded project for this repair.
 The CMRR completed repairs to Phoenicia on August 7, 2015.
 Ironically, these repairs made possible the future new railbiking use for this segment of the railroad.

 At the end of its 25-year lease with Ulster County on May 31, 2016, the CMRR ran from Phoenicia at MP 27.5 to the washout at MP 23.3, as the FEMA funds were never released for the trestle and washout repairs.

 Litigation with Ulster County

 In 2013, Ulster County attempted to terminate the CMRR's lease three years before its expiration.
 The CMRR successfully litigated the attempt to terminate its lease at a cost of $700,000.
 The litigation was settled in April 2016, and the CMRR was allowed to continue its former lease through its natural expiration on May 31, 2016.

-New Permit
+Permit Extensions and Growth

 In August 2016, the CMRR signed a new permit with Ulster County for a five-mile segment from MP 3.6 at Chandler Drive in Kingston to MP 8.3 in Stony Hollow.
-The new permit expires on December 31, 2021.
-This segment did not include its yard in Kingston nor the former west end operation out of Phoenicia.
-Only one short siding was included in this permit area.
-Nevertheless, the CMRR continued renovating track operating on the full length of its permit area opening all its permitted track in 2019.
+It was extended on a short-term basis until 2023 when it was subsequently renewed to December 31, 2028.